FusionAuth/fusionauth-site/site/_posts/2020-06-05-private-labeling-with-fusionauth.md

 end
 ```

 In this code snippet, we find the tenant with the name `Default` and duplicate it, creating a new tenant with the same settings.
 The [full code](https://github.com/FusionAuth/fusionauth-example-ruby-tenant-creation), which creates and modifies a new theme is available if you want to take a look.
 This example is written in ruby, but you can use any of our [client libraries](/docs/v1/tech/client-libraries/) to automate this process.

 ## Caveats

 Once you create a second tenant, API access typically needs to [pass in a tenant identifier](/docs/v1/tech/apis/authentication#making-an-api-request-using-a-tenant-id).
 This isn't difficult, but you should plan for it.
+For ruby, it's as simple as setting the tenant id on a client object:

 ```ruby
 # ...